- <div style="background-image:url(/live/image/gid/54/width/1600/height/300/crop/1/29895_mathematics_header.rev.1450297934.png)"/>

 - The Business and Finance Pathway helps students understand how organizations function, which strengthens students’ capability to understand organizational structure and problems that need to be solved.

-- Students interested in working with non-profit organizations or regulatory affairs would likely be engaged in the Law, Policy and Nonprofit Pathway.
+- Students interested in working with non-profit organizations or regulatory affairs would likely be engaged in the Law and Public Service Pathway.

-- Students interested in multimedia design would join the Creative Arts Pathway.
+- Students interested in multimedia design would join the Creative Arts and Communication Pathway.

-- Students seeking to analyze data for gene sequences would join the Health Care and Science Pathway.
+- Students seeking to analyze data for gene sequences would join the Science and Health Care Pathway.

 - Students can explore as many pathways as they’d like until they find their fit, and the Build Your Own Pathway can also serve as a home base.

-Here are common career options pursued by mathematics and computer science students:
+Here are common career options pursued by data science, mathematics, and computer science students:

 - Web developer